Using a lightweight LED head torch to read a map at night

 Button size and ease of use

-If you’re expecting to be using your head torch in extreme conditions, it’s worth checking that you can operate your head torch buttons and dials with thick gloves on.
+If you expect to use your head torch in extreme conditions, it’s worth checking that you can operate your head torch buttons and dials with thick gloves.
 The fewer settings and the easier to adjust your head torch is, the less faffing you’ll need to do when you’re halfway up a mountain.
-It’s also worth checking that these buttons won’t go off easily in your rucksack if there’s no lock function.

 A woman trail running on Dartmoor by head torch and splashing through a puddle